 The collections are still designed in Tokyo, but CdG is also a highlight of the Paris Fashion Week, famous for its dramatic runway performances and sculptural, draped clothing items.

-COMME des GARÇONS pieces are a timeless piece for any wardrobe, however, the brand also focuses on staple garments with an eccentric edge.
+COMME des GARÇONS pieces are timeless pieces for any wardrobe.
+However, the brand also focuses on staple garments with an eccentric edge.